resplab/leap/docs/installation.rst

 Step 2: Choose Install Folder
 -------------------------------

 Create a directory to install ``LEAP``.
 In this example, we'll use ``my_folder``.
-To create this folder, open a terminal and type:
+To create this directory, open a terminal and type:

 .. code:: bash

     mkdir my_folder
     cd my_folder

-This folder will serve as the workspace where you install and manage the LEAP package.
+This directory will serve as the workspace where you install and manage the LEAP package.

 Step 3: Create a Virtual Environment
 --------------------------------------